URL Structure: Understanding URLs & How They Impact SEO

 Why URL Matters in SEO

-Google’s search engines factor several variables such as title tag, content and link anchor text in their decision-making process, including a URL that is on top of their list.
+Google’s search engines factor several variables, such as title tag, content, and link anchor text, into their decision-making process, including a URL that is at the top of their list.

-The URLs help Google and other major search engines understand what the webpage is all about.
-That’s why it’s important to format the URL appropriately to support the search engine bots preference in indexing and ranking your web page.
+URLs help Google and other major search engines understand what a webpage is all about.
+That’s why it’s important to format the URL appropriately to support search engine bots’ preference in indexing and ranking your web page.

-Therefore, this is where your short, consistent and keyword-rich URL comes into the picture.
-An SEO-friendly URL meets the needs of the searchers and the users; because they too, have to understand what your page is all about.
+Therefore, this is where your short, consistent, and keyword-rich URL comes into the picture.
+An SEO-friendly URL meets the needs of both searchers and users because they, too, have to understand what your page is all about.

 Incorporating Keywords in a URL

-As search engines are less likely to value words towards the end of a URL – keep in mind to place your keywords at the beginning of the URL.
+As search engines are less likely to value words towards the end of a URL, remember to place your keywords at the beginning of the URL.

-Take a closer look at the following examples of an optimised and non-optimised URL, and learn how to incorporate keywords properly when creating an SEO-friendly URL.
+Take a closer look at the following examples of optimised and non-optimised URLs and learn how to incorporate keywords properly when creating an SEO-friendly URL.

 A URL should be made for the search engine bots and users for easier access to the desired content or page.
 So, you have to bear in mind the key aspects of an optimised URL, including: